-However, you need to note that sugarcane juice after squeezing must be drunk within 15 minutes or put in the refrigerator to keep for up to 12 hours because, after this time, the oxidation process will lose nutrients and cause stomach upset.
+However, you need to note that sugarcane juice after squeezing must be drunk within 15 minutes or put in the refrigerator to keep for up to 12 hours.
+If leftout for too long, the oxidation process will cause nutrients loss and might spoil your drink.

 You will know how the Vietnamese make juice from the tough sugarcane.

 41. Bia (Vietnamese Beer)